 Next, given integer we’re going to refine the basic result given in Problem 1, ii), by finding an interval which is much smaller than and still contains But first we need to prove something.

-Problem 1.
-Show that for all
+Problem 2.
+Show that the function

-Exercise.
-Show that if then is divergent.
+ii) Show that the series is divergent.